zerowastefestival/zerowastefestival.github.io/_events/2018-12-festival.md

 Find all the information for planning your visit below and check out the [press release](/zero-waste-christmas-festival-press-release.pdf) if you would like to talk about our awesome festival on your blog, local news, radio station, etc.

-Please note that paces for talks and workshops are limited.
-Securing your ticket early entitles you to advanced sign up for your preferred workshops/talks.
+Please note that places for talks and workshops are limited.
+Securing your pass early entitles you to advanced sign up for your preferred workshops/talks.

 <a href="#top">Back to top</a>